 The full Bar to Bijelo Polje service, also stopping in Kolašin and Mojkovac, runs four times a day, mostly early in the morning and late at night.

 This line also runs the Bar to Belgrade train, which leaves once a day in the evening from Bar.
 It also stops at the main stations in Sutomore, Podgorica, Kolašin and Bijelo Polje, and costs 21 euro for second class.
-I’m told it has spectacular views along the way, but in current times it is only a night train.
+I’m told it has spectacular views along the way.
+In the summer there is a second train that leaves in the morning.

 A train line also runs from Podgorica to Nikšić, stopping in Danilovgrad, for 2.80 euro for the journey.
 This only runs four times a day compared to the half-hourly buses to Nikšić, but hey, it’s a train!